fabricecordelieres/IJ-Plugin_LiveFeed_Simulator/README.md

 # LiveFeed Simulator
 This ImageJ plugin aims at simulating software the would push images at regular time interval into ImageJ.
 It comes in two flavours, simulating two possible behaviours.

-# One plugin, two functionalities:
+# One plugin, three functionalities:

 ## Single frame
 Individual images are pushed towards one single image container.
 The image is refreshed as a new image is becoming available.